 The Harpur Dean's Distinguished Lecture was inaugurated in 1998 as an annual forum to feature the exemplary research and scholarly and creative work that is being conducted across the disciplines in Harpur College.
 These lectures also provide an opportunity for distinguished members of the Harpur College faculty to address an audience of their peers and students, in addition to the wider local community.
 The Harpur Dean's Distinguished Lecture is open to the public.

-*The Harpur Dean's Distinguished Lecture is co-sponsored by the Binghamton Chapter of United University Professions.
+*Dean's Distinguished Lecture is co-sponsored by the Binghamton Chapter of United University Professions.

 2020 Harpur Dean's Distinguished Lecture